 Does Innovo work?

-I’ve only been using Innovo for about six weeks so far, and will be stopping back for another review in another six weeks, but already I am going to stick my neck out and say yes, Innovo does work.
+I’ve only been using Innovo for about six weeks so far but already I am going to stick my neck out and say yes, Innovo does work.

 You’re meant to be able to start to notice results after around six weeks and I definitely have.
 Sneezing twice in a row doesn’t feel so scary any more and I don’t have to stop in the street and cross my legs to cough, which is always nice.
 In the past, I’ve always found it difficult to do my own pelvic floor exercises without accidentally tensing my entire bottom, but now I find that even without Innovo, I can do them much more easily and confidently.
 It feels like the muscles have become more responsive.
 As I am sat here typing I am contracting and relaxing my pelvic floor, and I bet you can’t even tell can you?